ChuanMeng/QPP4CS/README.md

 ### Evaluation for Post-retrieval QPP Methods
 The following commands are about evaluating all post-retrieval QPP methods in terms of Pearson's 𝜌, Kendall's 𝜏, and Spearman's 𝜌 correlation coefficients.
 #### CAsT-19
-Use the following command to evaluate QPP methods when they estimate the retrieval quality of T5-based query rewrites+BM25, QuReTeC-based query rewrites+BM25, human-written query rewrites+BM25 and ConvDR on CAsT-19:
+Use the following commands to evaluate QPP methods when they estimate the retrieval quality of T5-based query rewrites+BM25, QuReTeC-based query rewrites+BM25, human-written query rewrites+BM25 and ConvDR on CAsT-19:
 ```bash
 python -u evaluation_QPP.py \
 --pattern './output/post-retrieval/cast-19.T5-Q-bm25-1000.*' \